qcr/armer/docs/creating_a_hardware_package.rst

 Creating a Configuration File
 ---------------------------------

-To configure parameters such as if armer is interfacing with a simulation or a physical arm, a yaml config file should be created.
+To configure parameters such as if Armer is interfacing with a simulation or a physical arm, a yaml config file should be created.

 Armer uses the Robotics Toolbox to perform calculations and this config file will point to the Robotics toolbox ERobot object so movement can be processed.
 If the manipulator does not have an existing RTB model or if unsure, see `Creating a Robotics Toolbox model <create_an_RTB_model.html#creating-a-robotics-toolbox-model/>`_.